 - Gradually reduce the successive amounts of 0.01N NaOH solution added as the endpoint is approached.
 The endpoint is reached when the solution with indicator changes from colorless to red light.

 - Record the volume in millimeters of the NaOH solution used in this titration as “S”.

 - Place 100g of neutralized pure water in an Erlenmeyer flask and add 3 drops of indicator.

 - Titrate with 0.01N NaOH solution in the same manner described above.

 - Record the volume in millimeters of the NaOH solution used in this blank titration as “B”.

 Acidity (ppm as HCI) = [0.000365 x (S-B)/W] x 106 where:

 - S = milliliters of 0.01N NaOH solution required to titrate the sample.

-A good rule of thumb as far as the pass/fail number on this test would be about 3 ppm; depending on criteria of performance determined by the end use products and performance, this could be higher or lower.
+A good rule of thumb as far as the pass/fail number on this test would be about 3 ppm.
+Depending on the needed criteria of performance determined by the end use products and performance, this could be higher or lower.